 4. Transfer to Reserves

-Your Directors do not proposed any amount to be transferred to the Reserves for the year ended 31“ March, 2024.
+Your Directors do not proposed any amount to be transferred to the Reserves for the year ended 31st March, 2025.

-5. Details of Subsidiary /Associate Companies
+5. Details of Subsidiary / Associate Companies

-The consolidated financial statements of your Company for the financial year 2023 24, are prepared in compliance with applicable provisions of the Companies Act, 2013, Accounting Standards and SEBI (LODR) Regulations, 2015.
+The consolidated financial statements of your Company for the financial year 2024-25, are prepared in compliance with applicable provisions of the Companies Act, 2013, Accounting Standards and SEBI (LODR) Regulations, 2015.
 The consolidated financial statements have been prepared on the basis of audited financial statements of the Company, its subsidiaries, as approved by their respective Board of Directors.

-A separate statement in Form AOC 1 containing the salient features of financial statements of subsidiaries of your Company forms part of consolidated financial statements in compliance with Section 129 and other applicable provisions, if any, of the Companies Act, 2013.
+A separate statement in Form AOC-1 containing the salient features of financial statements of subsidiaries of your Company forms part of consolidated financial statements in compliance with Section 129 and other applicable provisions, if any, of the Companies Act, 2013.

 6. Commission received by Directors from Subsidiary.

-During the year under review none of the directors of the Company are in receipt of the commission or remuneration from subsidiary of the Company, as provided under section 197(14) of the Companies Act, 2013.
+During the year under review none of the directors of the Company are in receipt of the commission or remuneration from subsidiary ofthe Company, as provided under section 197 (14) ofthe Companies Act, 2013.

 7. Details relating to remuneration of Director, KMPs and employees

-Disclosure pertaining to remuneration and other details as required Section 197( 12) of the Companies Act 2013 read with rule 5(1) and 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is provided in Annexure-A.
+Disclosure pertaining to remuneration and other details as required Section 197(12) of the Companies Act 2013 read with rule 5 (1) and 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is provided in Annexure - A.

 8. Particulars of Employees

-The statement of employees who receives remuneration exceeding the limits specified under Rule 5(2) of Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014 is also provided in Annexure A to this report.
+The statement of employees who receives remuneration exceeding the limits specified under Rule 5(2) of Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014 is also provided in Annexure - A to this report.

 9. Particulars of loans, guarantees, investments outstanding during the financial year

-Particulars of loans given, investments made, guarantees given and securities provided along with the purpose for which the loan or guarantee or security is proposed to be utilized by the recipient arc provided in the standalone financial statement (Please refer to Note 7 and 8 to the standalone financial statements).
+Particulars of loans given, investments made, guarantees given and securities provided along with the purpose for which the loan or guarantee or security is proposed to be utilized by the recipient are provided in the standalone financial statement (Please refer to Note 7 and 8 to the standalone financial statements).

 10. Annual Return